 Potential overpayments that are identified during the award period in this way are loosely termed in-year overpayments.

 In the March 2014 Budget, the Chancellor announced that from April 2016 households with income over £20,000 will have their rate of recovery increased from the current 25% to 50%.
 See our policy section for more information.

 In the Chancellor’s 2012 Autumn Statement, he announced that tax credit overpayments from old claims that had ended would be able to be recovered from a claimant’s ongoing tax credit payments, This new process will apply from October 2014 onwards.

 Essentially, it means that any households with outstanding overpayments from ended claims that include the same household member(s) will have those old debts recovered from the new ongoing award.
-For example, where an ongoing award is a joint claim, any previous overpayments from single claims that have ended for either of the joint household claimants will be included for recovery.

 Where an old debt is already being repaid, it will not be included in this ongoing recovery.

 Ongoing tax credit payments will generally be reduced by 25% (or 10% if maximum award, see above) until the old debt is repaid.